 You can get a special snorkel and scuba mask that has an ear cover which prevents water from entering your ears.
 It is non-invasive, with a feathered skirt that seals tightly around your ear rather than in it.
 Furthermore, it uses a one-way valve that connects the pressure in the ear canal to the front of the mask and lets air flow freely between these areas.
 With it, you won’t have to worry about equalizing air pressure in your ears when you dive down.
 We recommend this one.

 While ear drops won’t prevent water from entering your ear, they are an inexpensive and non-invasive way to mitigate any lingering effects that water in your ear may cause.
 With these ear drops, you will speed up the drying process of any remaining moisture in your ear, and also strengthen your ears’ delicate lining to prevent further irritation.
+They are also a great way to unclog your ear canals of any stubborn water.

 Some don’t like using the ear drop solution because they dislike how it feels or find it ineffective.
 In that case, another option is to use an ear dryer.
 They work exactly like how you think they do; by blowing warm air into each ear to dry them faster.